IBM/aihwkit-lightning/examples/deepspeed_and_huggingface/README.md

+# Huggingface Accelerate
+This part of the tutorial only uses Huggingface accelerate in a DDP setting.
+The file `launch_accelerate.sh` can be used to execute the `train.py` script.

+For that, just go to this folder and execute `bash launch_accelerate.sh` if you're already on a node that has 8 GPUs.
+You can also package this into a slurm script.
+For that, checkout `slurm.sh`.
+Of course, you need to change the command in `srun bash -c ...` and remove the environment variables that configure multi-node related settings such as `MASTER_PORT`.

+Please note that the goal of this tutorial is to show how to integrate AIHWKIT-Lightning with Huggingface Accelerate.
+The purpose is not to show how to train a language model.

 # SLURM + DeepSpeed + Huggingface Accelerate
 Training on larger batch sizes significantly reduces the training time of LLMs.
 When the point is reached where the peak memory of one training iteration exceeds the DRAM capacity of a single GPU, mulit-GPU training is employed.
 Standard clusters typically comprise of many nodes.
 Each node typically has 8 GPUs.
 This tutorial shows how you can train an Analog LLM in a multi-node setup using SLURM, AIHWKIT Lightning, DeepSpeed, and Huggingface Accelerate on 2 nodes, each with 8 GPUs.

 This tutorial will assume that you are in a very memory-limited setup.
-We therefore use gradient + optimizer state sharding (DeepSpeed ZeRO-2), optimizer state offloading to CPU, gradient/activation checkpointing, and FP16.
+We therefore use gradient + optimizer state sharding (DeepSpeed ZeRO-2), optimizer state offloading to CPU, and FP16.
 The model we use, however, is just a small Bert model, so you don't really need this.
 This is just to show you the possibilities of DeepSpeed and how well it integrates with AIHWKIT Lightning.

 ## Prerequisites